FROM-THE-EARTH/obcam/docs/setup.md

 ## Brief setup for the flight camera mode

 Using this method, you can install `obcam` and activate the flight camera mode simultaneously.
-The brief setup gets unser way using the script `install.sh` [in the repository](https://github.com/FROM-THE-EARTH/obcam/blob/main/install.sh).
+The brief setup gets under way using the script `install.sh` [in the repository](https://github.com/FROM-THE-EARTH/obcam/blob/main/install.sh).

 First you should download the repository using `git clone`: